benevbright/react-native-swipeout-longpressforandroid/README.md

 ## Manual installation

-Jus replace your previous code.
+Just replace your current code like below.
 That's it.

 ```
 //import Swipeout from 'react-native-swipeout';